kgotatsomakhado/kgotatsomakhado/README.md

 ### AWS Static Website
 A Static portfolio hosted on a Aws s3 bucket, I integrated a CI/CD deployment pipeline, To eliminate the need of having to manually update this website, everthing is automated.

+### Database Creation And Manipulation
+Labs demonstaring my ability Handle Data by manipulating, and filtering it.

 ---